franks42/clj-ns-browser/README.md

 * auto-scroll selected ns and var in view of their listbox - evident from (sdoc...), which does select the ns&var, but many times items are not shown in visible list.

-* copy&paste, refresh as popup menus and/or keystroke shortcuts
+* popup menus (menus and keystroke-shortcuts work)

 * try different window layout with ns and var list-boxes above doc text-area